Seeing a Rose in Five Thousand Ways: Introduction

 This problem is challenging for three reasons.
 First, we only have a single image.
 This makes our work fundamentally different from existing works on 3D-aware image generation models~\cite{nguyen2019hologan, niemeyer2021giraffe, piGAN2021, chan2022eg}, which typically require a large dataset of thousands of instances for training.
 In comparison, the single image contains at most a few dozen instances, making the inference problem highly under-constrained.

 Second, these already limited instances may vary significantly in pixel values.
-This is because they have different poses and illumination conditions, but neither of these factors are annotated or known.
+This is because they have different poses and illumination conditions, but neither of these factors is annotated or known.
 We also cannot resort to existing tools for pose estimation based on structure from motion, such as COLMAP~\cite{schoenberger2016sfm}, because the appearance variations violate the assumptions of epipolar geometry.

 Finally, the object intrinsics we aim to infer are probabilistic, not deterministic: no two roses in the natural world are identical, and we want to capture a distribution of their geometry, texture, and material to exploit the underlying multi-view information.
 This is therefore in stark contrast to existing multi-view reconstruction or neural rendering methods for a fixed object or scene~\cite{mildenhall2020nerf, wang2021neus, meng2021gnerf}.

-These challenges all come down to having a large hypothesis space for this highly under-constrained problem, with very limited visual observations or signals.
+These challenges all come down to having a large hypothesis space for this highly under-constrained problem, with very limited visual observations.
 Our solution to address these challenges is to design a model with its inductive biases guided by \emph{object intrinsics}.
 Such guidance is two-fold: first, the instances we aim to present share the same object intrinsics, or the same distribution of geometry, texture, and material; second, these intrinsic properties are not isolated, but interweaved in a specific way as defined by a rendering engine and, fundamentally, by the physical world.

 Specifically, our model takes the single input image and learns a neural representation of the distribution over 3D shape, surface albedo, and shininess of the object, factoring out pose and lighting variations, based on a set of instance masks and a given pose distribution of the instances.
 This explicit, physically-grounded disentanglement helps us explain the instances in a compact manner, and enables the model to learn object intrinsics without overfitting the limited observations from only a single image.